 16 or 32 bit files should be converted to 8 prior to uploading.

-The preferred file resolution is 300 dpi.
-The file should, ideally, be this resolution at the final print size that you intend to create.
+The preferred file resolution is 300 ppi.
+Your files should, ideally, be this resolution at the final print size that you intend to create.

-With that being said, we can accept files that are a lower resolution than this, and we can enlarge your files as requested, but its important to understand that this is not the most ideal situation and can result in a lower quality print.
+We can accept files that are a lower resolution than this, and we can enlarge your files as requested, but it’s important to understand that this is not the most ideal situation and can result in a lower quality print.

 Your best bet for getting on the same page with us – in terms of color – is to view your print files on a calibrated monitor using Adobe1998 as your working space.

 The color that is displayed on an uncalibrated monitor can be quite different from what we see on our studio monitors.

 This is particularly important to be aware of if you are working with us from outside of Los Angeles, or if you are going to put in an order as direct-to-print with no proofing.

 - No special characters or quotes in file names.
 Only letters, numbers, and underscores.